weakish/docs-en/views/realtime-guide-senior.md

 ### Keyword Filtering

-While allowing users to create group chats, you might consider filtering cuss words out from the messages sent by users.
+You might consider filtering cuss words out from the messages sent into group chats by users.
 LeanMessage offers a built-in component that helps you easily implement such function.
 It works not only for chat rooms, but also for **basic conversations and system conversations**.

 To use it, go to your app's [Dashboard > Messaging > LeanMessage > Settings](/dashboard/messaging.html?appid={{appid}}#/message/realtime/conf) and enable **Keyword Filtering**.
 LeanCloud offers a set of keywords by default, but you can also use your own keywords by uploading a file.
 A keyword appearing in a message will be replaced by `***`.